 Now that you have created your podcast’s branding and produced the audio, you need to make sure it gets heard.

 At contentgroup, we use ACAST to publish our podcasts to platforms such as Apple Podcasts and Spotify.
 Consistency is key.
 Choose a set day and time each week, or fortnight, that your podcast is released.
 Creating a following takes a lot of time, be patient.

 You have put all the work in, so get your podcast heard!

 My key points to successful promotion:

 - Keep your graphics and tone consistent, and post regularly.

 - Review your content regularly.
 Data is a valuable insight into how your audience is responding to your content.
 Be active and be aware!
 Aim to review your content monthly.
 Compare it to the month before, look at what similar platforms are doing, experiment with video content!

 - Make sure you are across your platforms.
 Think about what channels your audience use and target those.
 Social media, newsletters and online community boards can be great places to start.
-Instagram and Facebook are great for young people, LinkedIn targets the business community.
-Twitter is used more in the US and UK rather than Australia.
 Research the platforms you are using and know how your audience operates within them.
 For example, an economics podcast might do well on LinkedIn, but maybe skip Instagram which focuses on personal usage and stories.

 Making a podcast is a big task, but it can really boost your brand and allow you to engage with your audience on a deeper level.
 If you like the idea of making a podcast, but need some support, we have experience in developing engaging podcasts, our Work With Purpose podcast has over 58,000 downloads within its 90 episodes.